“MACROS” PART 1: WHAT ARE MACROS?

 Some macronutrients have more micronutrients than others.
 For example, white rice is a carbohydrate and has a very low nutrient profile.
 1 cup is about 50 grams of pretty much empty starch….low nutrient content.
 However, continuing with the starch line of thinking, 1 cup of mashed sweet potatoes is also around 50 grams of carbohydrate, but from a micronutrient standpoint, it completely trumps the rice!
 Take a look at both below.

 1 cup white rice

 I know, we’re talking macros, not micros…but there’s a lesson here.
 You need a balance.
-You can’t survive…well maybe, for a while you’d survive (disease free), but you cannot thrive on boxed food, Krispy Kreme, Ice Cream, Crackers and Grains.
-Nope, not gonna happen.
+You can’t survive…well maybe, for a while you’d survive (disease-free), but you cannot thrive on boxed food, Krispy Kreme, ice cream, crackers, and grains.
+It’s just not going to happen… not long term.
 This is about health first, and then everything else (performance, body composition, etc.).
 I don’t think any of you want to have a 6 pack and diabetes, or pecs like Arnold and heart disease.
 Point made, moving on!

 You also don’t want to live on supplements.
 I’d be interested to learn how much Americans used to spend on food (say 20-50 years ago), and today, how much they spend separately on food + supplements.
 I know people who claim they’re healthy but can’t live without their probiotic pearls every day.
 If you’re healthy, your gut is healthy, your heart is healthy, your metabolism is healthy…goal: get back to healthy through food!